Body Odor Change: How & Why Does Body Odor Change

 Sometimes what causes body odor to change may be the result of an underlying illness or medical condition.

 Most of us know that body odor changes with age.
-During our pubescent years, it changed so much our dirty socks stunk up the entire bedroom and Mom insisted we wear deodorant every single day.
+During our pubescent years, it changed so much that our dirty socks stunk up the entire bedroom and Mom insisted we wear deodorant every single day.

 Unfortunately, it doesn’t stop there.
 As we age, certain chemicals break down in the body and create a byproduct called 2-nonenal.
 This compound interacts with bacteria on the skin to create a musty smell.
 It is believed that 2-nonenal levels begin to increase after age 40.